kbroman/Talk_DataCleaning/transcript.md

 23. Finally, document what you've done: create checklists and pipelines that capture what you've learned.
-And your work needs to be more than just reproducible, you need to capture the _why_ as well as the _what_.
-And data cleaning is not a step in the analysis sequence but a continual process that you'll need to return to as you dig deeper into the data.
+And your work needs to be more than just reproducible, you need to capture not just _what_ you did but _why_ you did it.
+    And data cleaning is not just step in the analysis but a continual process that you'll need to return to as you dig deeper into the data.

 24. So these are my suggestions for 20 data cleaning principles.
     Some fundamental ideas, like "trust no one", and then verify, explore, ask, and document.
-Rearrange the sections to find a suitable acronym, like um F-DAVE.

-25. Allison Reichel tweeted "I will let the data speak for itself when it clean itself."
-Reading that always brings me a bit of joy.
+25. Allison Reichel tweeted "I will let the data speak for itself when it cleans itself."
+Reading that always brings me jolt of joy.

-    And she speaks to the point that data cleaning will always be a big part of our work as data analysts.
-Our time spent cleaning data will probably just continue to increase.
+    Data cleaning will always be a big part of our work.

 26. Thanks for having me!
 Here's where you can find these slides, and me.